builtbyabz/builtbyabz/README.md

 <br/>

 ## About Me
-- ✅ I’ve just completed a 12 week intensive Full Stack Developer course at _Nology

-- 🌱 I’m currently learning **React, Java & Spring Boot.**
+- ✏️ Passionate about continuously learning - currently learning focused on mastering **REACT and Data Structures and Algorithms**

 - 👨🏾‍💻 All of my projects are available at **[My Portfolio](https://ab-96.github.io/web-portfolio/)**